Home Traders and trading books Edward Thorp: Beating The Odds – The First Quant (A Man For...

 Ed Thorp has one of the best investing track records – purely by quantified strategies

-However, outside the inner circles of hedge funds and academic researchers, Thorp is not well known, despite a stellar track record for his hedge fund, Princeton Newport Partners (PNP).
-PNP never had a losing year from 1969 until 1988, when he decided to close because of a rogue employee (for reasons that had nothing to do with Thorp).
+Outside the inner circles of hedge funds and academic researchers, Thorp is not well known despite a stellar track record for his hedge fund, Princeton Newport Partners (PNP).
+From 1969 until 1988, PNP never had a losing year, and he decided to close because of a rogue employee (for reasons that had nothing to do with Thorp).

 PNP compounded 19.1% from 1969 to 1988, almost more than double that of the S&P 500, with significantly less drawdowns.
 After the unpleasant encounter in 1988, Thorp decided to manage his own money and stop serving investors except for friends and family.
 Managing outside money was not worth the time and hassle.

-Thorp argues you can do well with simple strategies, but for most investors, he recommends long-term passive investing.
+Thorp argues you can do well with simple strategies, but he recommends long-term passive investing for most investors.

 A Man For All Markets: Beating The Odds, From Las Vegas To Wall Street

-The first part of the book is mainly about Thorp’s youth, where he developed skills by reading and experimenting (trial and error).
+The book’s first part is mainly about Thorp’s youth, where he developed skills by reading and experimenting (trial and error).
 This applies to trading and investing: be curious, never take a fact for a fact, and do your own research by trial and error:

 Chance can be thought of as the card you are dealt in life.
 Choice is how you play them.
 I chose to investigate blackjack.
 As a result, chance offered me a new set of unexpected opportunities.